-Just like with evidence on any ingredient, there is always two sides to the argument and usually you can’t just take the word of one study.
-My personal stance on the use of lavender and tea tree is that it’s perfectly safe – or at least a FAR safer choice than something containing chemicals that may or may not be contaminated with carcinogens.
+Just like with evidence on any ingredient, there are always two sides to the argument.
+Usually, you can’t just take the word of one study.
+My personal stance on the use of lavender and tea tree is that it’s perfectly safe.
+At least a FAR safer choice than something containing chemicals that may or may not be contaminated with carcinogens.
 The evidence showing phthalates or BPA to mimic estrogen is stacked much higher than one unusual report.

 But if you’re concerned about these or any ingredient just use your head and don’t use a ton of it!
-There are an abundance of baby products containing lavender since its a calming pleasant safe oil, but its not the only option.
+There is an abundance of baby products containing lavender since it’s a calming pleasant safe oil, but it is not the only option.
 I’ve found tons of baby products that are unscented or use citrus or chamomile and work just as well.
 A little lavender here and there isn’t going to make your baby grow breasts but following the “moderation” rule (less is more!) with ALL skin care is best.

 Subscribe to Dear SafeMama.